synesthesia-it/Murray/README.md

 For instance, a classic HTML website always consists of pages with same `head` and `body`, filled with custom data in repeating structures.

-**Murray** purpose is to standardize any development pipeline in order to speed-up development, reduce unsafe copy-pasting from/to different projects and eventually give order in codebases  without focusing on a single development platform.
+**Murray**s purpose is to standardize any development pipeline in order to speed-up development, reduce unsafe copy-pasting from/to different projects and help complex projects to keep a well-defined internal structure.

 ## Key Features